Meeco/docs/guides/onboarding-to-svx.md

 To onboard to Secure Value Exchange (SVX) you will first need to sign up.
-Navigate to our [sign up form](https://www.meeco.me/signup) to gain access to our Sandbox.
-Once your access has been approved, you will be able to [log in to the SVX Portal](https://portal-sandbox.securevalueexchange.com/login).
+Navigate to our [sign up form](https://login-sandbox.securevalueexchange.com/signup) to gain access to our Sandbox.
+Signup is automatic — no approval is required — and once complete you will be taken directly to your Tenant.
+You can also [log in to the SVX Portal](https://portal-sandbox.securevalueexchange.com/login) at any time.
 From here you can:
 * Use the Portal UI to manage workflows, and
 * Directly access the SVX Sandbox API.